kinjames/single-introductry-page/README.md

-# Frontend Mentor - 3-column preview card component
+# Frontend Mentor - Huddle landing page with single introductory section

-This is a solution to the [3-column preview card component](https://www.frontendmentor.io/challenges/3column-preview-card-component-pH92eAR2-/hub/3-column-preview-card-4M3yZ0OoC5).
+This is a solution to the [Huddle landing page with single introductory section](https://www.frontendmentor.io/challenges/huddle-landing-page-with-a-single-introductory-section-B_2Wvxgi0/hub/huddle-landing-page-with-a-single-introductory-section-cq_pn-F_26).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Table of contents